Asabeneh/React-For-Everyone/readme.md

 ### Rendering lists

 Most of the time data is in the form of array or array of objects.
 To render this array or array of objects most of the time we modify the data using *map*.
 In the previous section, we have rendered the techs list using map.
 In this section also we will see more examples.

+In the following example, you will see how we render a number array, a countries array and skills array on the browser.

 ```html
 <!DOCTYPE html>